Schema Patches

 |---|---|

-When adding or updating a field in a patch, the same properties apply as when managing fields directly — data type, merge operator, capacity, keep days, and so on.
+When adding or updating a field, the same properties apply as when managing fields directly — data type, merge operator, capacity, keep days, and so on.
 See Fields & Mappings for details on field and mapping properties.

 managed_byvalue when adding a field or mapping to a patch, it defaults to the current user.

-Identity key rank lists — which control the priority ordering of identity keys used during profile resolution — can also be staged in a patch.
-This allows you to bundle rank changes alongside field and mapping updates, ensuring everything is reviewed and applied together.
+Identity key rank lists — which control the priority ordering of identity keys used during profile resolution — can also be staged in a patch, from the Ranks tab.
+Bundling rank changes alongside field and mapping updates ensures everything is reviewed and applied together.

 See Identity Key Ranks for more on how rank ordering affects identity resolution.